Skip to main content

 return (c, b, a);

-will be translated into a few instructions which changes the order of elements on the stack.
+will be translated into a few instructions which change the order of elements on the stack.

-When the number of stack entries is substantial (10+), and they are actively used in different orders, stack operations fees may become non-negligible.
+When the number of stack entries is substantial (10+), and they are actively used in different orders, stack operation fees may become non-negligible.

 Forward fees